Applications must be received by 5 pm on the date shown. For more information about the Foundation and our grant types, please see Guidelines.

-We support Arts, Community, Education, Environment and Health initiatives.
+We support Arts, Community and Sustainable practices.

 Charles H. Ivey ("C.H.") was born in London, Ontario in 1889.